 Circular Retrofitting for Sustainable Industrialization (GeckoCIR)

-InfoStart date: 1 April, 2022 End date: 31 December, 2026 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 21-11-KU Countries: Kenya Thematic areas: Climate change, Production, industry and labour market, Waste management, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: Technical University of Denmark (DTU), Denmark Danish Technological Institute (DTI), Denmark University of Nairobi (UoN), Kenya Jomo Kenyatta University of Agriculture and Technology (JKUAT), Kenya African Centre for Technology Studies (ACTS), Kenya Kenya Association of Manufacturers (KAM), Kenya Project coordinator: Maj Munch Andersen Total grant: 11,996,723 DKK
+InfoStart date: 1 April, 2022 End date: 31 December, 2026 Project type: Research projects in countries with extended development cooperation (earlier Window 1) Project code: 21-11-KU Countries: Kenya Thematic areas: Climate change, Production, industry and labour market, Waste management, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: Technical University of Denmark (DTU), Denmark Danish Technological Institute (DTI), Denmark University of Nairobi (UoN), Kenya Jomo Kenyatta University of Agriculture and Technology (JKUAT), Kenya African Centre for Technology Studies (ACTS), Kenya Kenya Association of Manufacturers (KAM), Kenya Project coordinator: Maj Munch Andersen Total grant: 11,996,723 DKK

 The Gecko project aims to provide scientific insights and an algorithm for designing and projecting high-circular eco-industrial parks in Kenya.
 The project investigates if and under what conditions developing countries such as Kenya may gain environmental and competitive advantages from early entry into circular ways of organizing production and exchange of resources in symbiosis networks, thereby potentially establishing near closedloop production systems and reducing investments in expensive End of Pipe environmental infrastructures.
 Critically investigating the potential and scope of industrial symbiosis - where one firm’s residuals become a proximate firm’s resource - is at the core of this research project.